Date: 21 September 2014.

 page has some of my favorite Seaweed foods.

-level of fortitude for me.
+Eating alone requires fortitude.
 Making the effort to have a meal versus a thrown

 together snack sometimes is beyond my level of interest.
 I work on